-In this blog, I will share with you some of the various Twinkl* activities that I use in my “5 Minute SEN Bags”.
+In this journal entry, I will share with you some of the various Twinkl* activities that I use in my “5 Minute SEN Bags”.
 This week, I will focus on activities that will aid mathematical development.
-There will be a follow up blog in which I will share some of my favourite Twinkl resources for supporting SEN pupils with their reading and writing.
+There will be a follow up post in which I will share some of my favourite Twinkl resources for supporting SEN pupils with their reading and writing.

 Firstly, Number cards are a useful resource for any SEN activity bag due to their versatility.
 They can be used in the following ways: to secure basic number recognition; to practise number sequencing; and within number sorting activities.
 Another idea is to give the child a number card for which they must write down the properties (e.g. odd, even, prime, square, multiple of _, factor of _ ) as well as creating number sentences to give that answer.
 This Number of the Day Activity Sheet is a good template for recording a similar activity.